-EDLA 665 Assessment and Learning
+Assessment and Learning EDLA 665

-This course is designed to help candidates extend their expertise in applied educational measurement at the classroom, building, district, state, provincial, and national levels.
+credit(s): 3 This course is designed to help candidates extend their expertise in applied educational measurement at the classroom, building, district, state, provincial, and national levels.
 The philosophical, cultural, ethical, and political issues surrounding assessment and evaluation will be examined from the perspectives of classroom practitioners and school leaders.
 Candidates will also focus on involving students in a variety of rigorous assessment methods to promote a fair, supportive, and reciprocal learning environment.